andrewtheguy/podcastgenerator/README.md

     ipfs_cid: cid for the file wrapped with directory in this format cid/md5sum.extension
 ```

-after that, the podcast feed will be available under the outputed url like `https://ipfs.io/ipns/domain?filename=feed.xml`
+after that, the podcast feed will be available under the outputted url like `https://gateway/ipns/domain?filename=feed.xml`

 ## Note
 Regenerating `podcastconfig.yaml` won't remove deleted source file entries from the file; however, if the source file is deleted before it gets uploaded, it will cause upload to fail for that file.